awsdocs/aws-panorama-developer-guide/docs-source/applications-models.md

 ****
 + [Download the sample model](https://github.com/awsdocs/aws-panorama-developer-guide/releases/download/v0.1-preview/ssd_512_resnet50_v1_voc.tar.gz)

-To get started with the sample model, see [Deploying an AWS Panorama application](gettingstarted-deploy.md)\.
+To get started with the sample model, see [Deploying the AWS Panorama sample application](gettingstarted-deploy.md)\.

 ## Using models in code<a name="applications-models-using"></a>